 Isn’t my child too young to learn about extremism?

 The Prevent strategy is not just about discussing extremism itself, which may not be appropriate for younger children.
 It is also about teaching children values such as tolerance and mutual respect.
-This is what we will focus on at Cranfield Church of England Academy.
+This is what we will focus on at Christ the King.

 The school will make sure any discussions are suitable for the age and maturity of the children involved.